 In addition, drivers are rated and reviewed by riders.
 If a driver fails to get a good score, then they can no longer be eligible to drive for the company.

-But the most enticing part is that your ride can be considerably less than a typical cab (at times up to 20% less!).
+But the most enticing part is that your ride can be less than a typical cab and the ride much more convenient.

 Cost of Uber/Lyft to the Port of Seattle

 So how much does it cost?
 We’ve put together some estimates from popular places to the cruise ports.
 Keep in mind these are just estimates as prices vary with demand.
 Times like rush hour may be more expensive.

 As well, these rates are per car, not per person.
 Multiple people can ride for one fare.
 We suggest limiting the number of passengers to three adults with luggage.